Menu

 Professor Soucek’s research, which spans anti-discrimination and free speech law to work at the intersection of law and aesthetics, has been cited by the U.S. Supreme Court, honored with the Dukeminier Award from UCLA’s Williams Institute for the year’s best article on sexual orientation and gender identity law, and discussed in the New York Times, Wall Street Journal, and The Atlantic.
 Professor Soucek is a member of the AAUP’s “Committee A” on Academic Freedom and Tenure.
 He recently chaired the University of California’s system-wide Committee on Academic Freedom.
 And his book The Opinionated University: Academic Freedom, Diversity, and the Myth of Neutrality in American Higher Education, will be published by the University of Chicago Press in 2025.

-Saturday morning: Tim Bowman, The Work Innovation Lab
+Saturday morning: Tim Bowman, PBK, The Work Innovation Lab

 Cracking the Collaboration Code